-* Meanwhile, boil 60 g of sugar with 50 ml of water until the sugar is completely dissolved.
+Meanwhile, boil 60 g of sugar with 50 ml of water until the sugar dissolves.
 Take 50 ml from the sugar syrup (discard the rest), add milk and cream and bring to a boil.
-Add chopped white chocolate and stir until the chocolate is completely melted.
+Add chopped white chocolate and stir until the chocolate is melts completely.
 Turn off the heat and add squeezed gelatin.
 Blend everything with the immersion blender, add the peanut butter and blend again.
 Move everything into a container, allow to cool and place in the refrigerator overnight.

 Prepare the base of the cheesecake.
 Blend the Oreo cookies in a mixer with blade attachment until they have a consistency of sand.